 If the UPDATE operation would result in both operationMonitor and notificationEventType being present in the resource, the request shall be rejected with a Response Status Code indicating a “BAD_REQUEST” error.

-Check if a new associatedCrossResourceSub is provided.
-If so, check that the Hosting CSE ID value in the associatedCrossResourceSub is the same as the From parameter of the request.

 If the notificationContentType is invalid for a given operation (refer to oneM2M TS-0001 [6] Table 9.6.8-4: Default and allowed values of notificationContentType) the request shall be rejected with a Response Status Code indicating a “BAD_REQUEST” error.

 Recv-6.5.
 The following steps are in addition to the procedures defined in clause 7.3.3.7:

-If a <crossResourceSubscription> Hosting CSE ID is removed from associatedCrossResourceSub, the Hosting CSE shall send a Notify request for Subscription Deletion, using the procedures in clause 7.5.1.2.4, to the <crossResourceSubscription> Hosting CSE.
+If a <crossResourceSubscription> resource identifier is removed from associatedCrossResourceSub, the Hosting CSE shall send a Notify request for Subscription Deletion, using the procedures in clause 7.5.1.2.4, to the <crossResourceSubscription> Hosting CSE.

 If the notificationStatsEnable attribute in the resource is true and the notificationStatsEnable attribute in the request is false, the Hosting CSE shall stop collecting notification statistics for the <subscription> resource.
 The Hosting CSE shall maintain the current value of the notificationStatsInfo attribute.